OpenNebula/docs/source/marketplace/appliances/marketapps.rst

        1 asp - LXD                         1.0    5G  rdy  img 11/23/18 TurnKey Li    0
        0 ansible_16.0 - LXD                1.0    5G  rdy  img 08/28/20 TurnKey Li    0

-To get more details of an Application use the ``show`` option, for example:
+To get more details of an Appliance use the ``show`` option, for example:

 .. prompt:: bash $ auto